-- Peer-Facilitated Programs Student organizations, instructors, athletic teams, and other student groups can request a program facilitated by the WRC's Health Education Awareness Resource Team (HEART) Peer Educators. - Alcohol 101 Drinking alcohol is common among college students, and this program is designed to help students explore why they choose to drink or decide not to.
+- Peer-Facilitated Programs Student organizations, instructors, athletic teams, and other student groups can request a program facilitated by the WRC's Health Education Awareness Resource Team (HEART) Peer Educators. - Alcohol 101 Drinking alcohol is common among college students, and this program is designed to help students explore why they choose to (or not to) drink.
 Through a series of games and activities, students will learn about ways to keep themselves and their fellow Owls safe when alcohol is in the mix.